What is Trillion Trees?

 The Trillion Trees’ maxim is ‘The right trees in the right places, in the right way’.
 The first principle is that native standing forests should stay as they are.
 They are already in the right place.
 We protect them where they stand – and we promote local socio-economic development that discourages deforestation.

-For forest restoration work, Trillion Trees follows the IUCN’s principles of forest landscape restoration.
+For forest restoration work, Trillion Trees follows the principles of Forest Landscape Restoration.

 We focus on entire landscapes.
 We take into account the land use dynamics around the restoration area, as well as inside it.
 Our projects are designed for long-term sustainability.
 Economic, social and ecological.
 To benefit people, climate and nature.

 We prioritise natural regeneration wherever possible.
 Encouraging native plant growth and diversity is best for wildlife, climate and people.
 And often it’s the most cost-effective approach.
 If forests cannot regrow naturally, if the land is too degraded for example, we might then opt for assisted regeneration or tree planting.
 Where tree planting is needed we prioritise native species, with the right levels of genetic diversity.
 Planting non-native trees is only done if there is a clear socio-economic, ecological or climatic reason.
 For example, non-native fruit trees or high-value timber species can provide economic benefits, which in turn will help reduce deforestation overall.

 Any non-native species we plant will have been widely tested to prevent negative environmental impacts.
 And they would never be planted in conservation areas.
 Tree-planting should also never replace important and healthy natural ecosystems – such as grasslands, wetlands and peatlands.